 A detailed list of the systematic effect on each cross section measurement is given in table 1.
 The systematic error is larger for the b measurement than it is for the c because the b fraction is much smaller than the c fraction.
-The errors which contribute most to the uncorrelated systematic error in table 1 are, at low Q^2 and high y, the uncertainty on the photoproduction background, which reaches a maximum of 9.2% and, elsewhere, the uncertainty on the acceptance and bin centre correction due to the input structure function, which reaches a maximum of 4.6%.
+The errors which contribute most to the uncorrelated systematic error in table 1 are, at low Q^2 and high y, the uncertainty on the photoproduction background and, elsewhere, the uncertainty on the acceptance and bin centre correction due to the input structure function.